netdata/netdata/build_external/README.md

 host system.
 In particular this allows MacOS to be used as a build host via Docker For Mac.
 For configurations that involve building and running the agent alone, we still use `docker-compose` for consistency with more complex configurations.
-The more complex configurations allow the agent to be run in conjunction with parts of the cloud infrastructure (these parts of the code are not public), or with external brokers (such as MQTT), or with other external tools (such as TSDB to allow the agent to export metrics).
+The more complex configurations allow the agent to be run in conjunction with parts of the cloud infrastructure (these parts of the code are not public), or with external brokers (such as VerneMQ for MQTT), or with other external tools (such as TSDB to allow the agent to export metrics).

+This differs from the packaging dockerfiles as it designed to be used for local development.
+The main difference is that these files are designed to support incremental compilation in the following way:

+1. The initial build should use of the `clean_build` dockerfiles to create a docker image with the agent built from the source tree and installed into standard system paths using `netdata-installer.sh`.
+2. When one of the `make_install` dockerfiles is used it will start on an image with the last built version of the agent, the docker-cache will be aligned with changes in the source repo (to prevent rebuilding intermediate images or re-running install steps), the `make install` inside the container will only rebuild the changed files.

+The exact improvement on the compile-cycle depends on the speed of the network connection to pull the netdata dependencies, but should shrink the time considerably.
+For example, on a macbook pro the initial install takes about 1min + network delay and the incremental step only takes 15s.
+On a debian host with a fast network this reduces 1m30 -> 13s.

+# NOT UPDATED YET

 Each of the Dockerfiles is a known configuration (linux distro and version).
 To use the build-system it needs to be configured with an appropriate source.
 This can be done in